 For questions about using resources or setting up accounts please email the SMU HPC Admins with "HPC" in the subject line.

-The CSC workshop series provide a hands-on experience that will guide researchers from the basics of using SMU's supercomputing resources to advanced parallelization and application-specific usage.
+The Spring 2020 Center for Research Computing (CRC) workshop series will provide a hands-on experience that will guide researchers from the basics of using SMU's supercomputing resources to advanced parallelization and application specific usage.
 The topics will cover information useful for researchers to quickly begin to use the advanced compute capabilities provided with the cluster.
-New users are encouraged to take advantage of the introductory "Introduction to ManeFrame II (M2)" workshop that is given once monthly during each semester.
-Users are encourged to stop by to discuss M2 usage and application issues during the open help sessions.
+New users are encouraged to take advantage of the introductory "Introduction to Using M2" workshop that will be given once monthly during the semester.

 Report HPC Usage